 Their Mission and Vision

-Their mission is “…to grow a healthier community through the support and development of school and community garden programs that promote health and wellness, environmental stewardship and a sustainable local food system.
+The Garden Project’s mission is to grow a healthier community through support and development of school/community garden programs that promote health and wellness, environmental stewardship, and a healthy local food system.
 Join us for educational workshops or potlucks!

 “We envision a thriving healthy community, where people are connected to their land, their food and each other through gardens.”- The Garden Project of Southwest Colorado